Mastering TipKit: Basics

 https://cdn.fatbobman.com/tipkit-event-rule-demo_2023-10-15_20.04.07.2023-10-15%2020_05_19.gif

-In the above demonstration, we generated the corresponding events by clicking on a button.
-When the number of events reaches three, and the conditions of the rule are satisfied, the EventRuleTip is displayed.
+In the demo above, we generate the corresponding event by clicking the button.
+When the event count reaches three, the conditions of the rule are met, and the EventRuleTip is displayed.

 Swift